 2. Leeward Beach

 For a pristine slice of paradise, visit Leeward Beach in Providenciales.
 Other beaches on the island can be crowded throughout the day with families and locals – but not Leeward.
-Despite the fact that it’s close to Grace Bay, this seven-mile stretch of the beach remains relatively untouched by mass tourism.
+Even though it’s close to Grace Bay, this seven-mile stretch of the beach remains relatively untouched by mass tourism.
 While there are a few private homes and rental villas, it’s far less developed in terms of resorts and hotels.

 Although you’ll find wakeboarders, tubers, and tour boats shuffling back and forth in the water, the beach itself is the perfect place to unwind and relax.
 You can enter Leeward through either the east or west entrances.
 While the beaches are open to the public, you will still need to pass through the gated security booths on your way.